minprog/programming-1/info/20 Components.md

 ## Problem Sets

-The 7 problem sets and the final project are the hard work of the course, on which you will spend most of the lab time and then some more.
+The 7 problem sets are the hard work of the course, on which you will spend most of the lab time and then some more.

 The deadlines are strict.
-If you're following the usual, 8-week schedule, you have a deadline each Friday of the course.
+If you're following the usual, 8-week schedule, you have a deadline on each Friday of the course.
 Late work is not ordinarily accepted, except in case of medical emergency.
 Technical difficulties are not considered emergencies.